RichardDooling/LegalPro/Chapter_3/Chapter_3.md

 * [IBM's Watson Supercomputer Destroys Humans in Jeopardy | Engadget]( https://www.youtube.com/watch?v=WFR3lOm_xhE)

 If you missed this, you should find it online and watch it.
-For some reason this went relatively under the radar compared to, say,IBM’s DEEP BLUE beating chess champion Garry Kasparov in chess in 1997, which by comparison was child’s play.
+For some reason this went relatively under the radar compared to, say, IBM's DEEP BLUE beating chess champion Garry Kasparov in chess in 1997, which by comparison was child’s play.

 Watson is an artificial intelligence computer system capable of answering questions posed in natural language.
 Watson is a free standing computer network.
 The humans who built and programmed the machine were sitting in the audience WATCHING, helpless to assist their creation.
 And Watson had to speak and understand natural human language and did so with elan.